• About

 When cooked and prepared properly, pumpkin vine leaves are a smooth and creamy compliment to coconut based curries and peanut sauces.

-Prepare pumpkin leaves for cooking
+How to prepare pumpkin leaves for cooking

+How do you get rid of those spiny bits on the leaves?
 The spiny strands can be pulled off by pinching the cut tip and peeling.
 It takes quite a long time, but it’s not hard to do.

 How to cook pumpkin leaves

+You can also eat raw pumpkin leaves in salads.
+For fresh eating, choose only the smallest, youngest leaves on the plant as they’ll be the most tender pumpkin leaves.
 I didn’t use a recipe to cook my pumpkin leaves.
 I just wanted to get a feel for how they tasted first.
 So I decided to chop up them up and sautee them in olive oil with tomatoes and garlic.

+Cooked pumpkin leaves taste like turnip greens to me but softer in texture.
+They have a smooth pleasant mouthfeel despite starting out with tiny thorns.
 I would eat pumpkin leaves again for the flavor, but the work of preparing them makes it not appealing to try again.
-It was quite time consuming to prepare them.
+It was quite time-consuming to prepare them.
+If you want to skip that step, you can purchase dried pumpkin leaves on Amazon.

-What do you think?
 Will you try eating pumpkin leaves?

 Excellent web site, so useful and very informative